antonrejoe/content_creator/README.md

 ## Progress
 - Still some critical features have to be added, which are in progress
+- Please give me your suggestions and recommendations for this project it would be really helpfull

 Feel free to reach out if you have any questions or feedback!